davisma20/my-cloud-cml/documentation/Azure.md

 Note in the screenshot above:

 - The `refplat` folder has the reference platform images.
-- The `cml2_2.7.0-4_amd64-20.pkg` package is stored in the folder.
-The .deb file is included in the pkg file and is no longer needed separately.
+- The `cml2_2.8.1-14_amd64.deb` package is stored in the root folder.
 - The `hostname-fullchain.pem` and `hostname-privkey.pem` files contain a certificate/key that, if the hostname part of the filename matches the configured controller hostname, will be installed using the `03-letsencrypt.sh` script.
-- Make sure that the `app.software` config value corresponds to the file name of the CML .pkg package in your storage container.
+- Make sure that the `app.software` config value corresponds to the file name of the CML .deb package in your storage container.

 ## Running the deployment